Gustavjiversen01/MMM.Databases/README.md

 >$ pip install -r requirements.txt

 (2) Initialize the database, by running the SQL files (Creating the necessary tables).
-    by pasting it into your Pgadmin 4 Query Tool in our database.
+    by pasting it into your Pgadmin 4 Query Tool in your database.

 (3)Configure the database connection
     In the app.py file, set your own database username and password in the get_movies_by_emotion and search_movies functions: